-♦ Prior to this Denis worked for the multinational green design company EDAW plc (now AECOM Planning + Design) between 2007-9 as Senior Ecologist having been involved with ecology and nature conservation for more than 20 years.
+♦ Prior to this Denis worked for the multinational green design company EDAW plc (now AECOM Planning + Design) between 2007-9.

-♦ Whilst at EDAW Denis worked on Bedford River Valley Park Design Guidance for the Forest of Marston Vale The plan proposes a new 2.3 km long and 100m wide Olympic-sized rowing lake, supporting development and what will be England's largest new floodplain forest, as well as new multi-user paths, cycle trails, canoe courses and green energy projects like short rotation coppice.
+♦ Whilst at EDAW Denis worked on Bedford River Valley Park Design Guidance for the Forest of Marston Vale.
+The plan proposed a new 2.3 km long and 100m wide Olympic-sized rowing lake, supporting development and what would be England's largest new floodplain forest, as well as new multi-user paths, cycle trails, canoe courses and green energy projects like short rotation coppice.

 ♦ Previously Denis worked for the London Wildlife Trust (LWT) as Habitat Survey Manager supervising and carrying out habitat surveys for the Greater London Authority.
 Whilst working in this capacity Habitat Surveys of the L B Hackney, part of Havering, Barking & Dagenham, Camden, Waltham Forest, Lewisham, Merton and part of Enfield were conducted over the summer periods of 2001-7.
 Supervision/coordination of surveys of other London boroughs, canals and breeding birds of the capital's squares and gardens were also undertaken.

 ♦ Between 1994-2003 Denis managed the Ripple Nature Reserve and Dagenham Parish Churchyard in L B Barking and Dagenham for the LWT.